ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 Disable automatic updates of all Ingress ALB pods in a cluster.
 {: shortdesc}

 By default, automatic updates to Ingress application load balancers (ALBs) are enabled.
-ALB pods are automatically updated when a new build version is available.
+ALB pods are automatically updated when a new image version is available.
 To instead update the add-on manually, use this command to disable automatic updates.
 You can then update ALB pods by running the [`ibmcloud oc alb update` command](#cs_alb_update).

-When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Ingress deployment, but does not change the build version of your Ingress ALB add-on.
+When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Ingress deployment, but does not change the image version of your Ingress ALB add-on.
 You are responsible for checking the compatibility of the latest Kubernetes versions and your Ingress ALB add-on images.

 ```
 ibmcloud oc alb autoupdate disable --cluster CLUSTER [-s]